 b.
-The provost will provide the Elections Committee with a list of full-time tenured faculty of the colleges.
-The Elections Committee will have the responsibility of developing and implementing election procedures whereby each of the colleges and the School of Law will elect its representative(s) from the list provided by the provost.
+The Provost will provide the Elections Committee with a list of full-time tenured faculty of the colleges.
+The Elections Committee will have the responsibility of developing and implementing election procedures whereby each of the colleges and the School of Law, School of Veterinary Medicine, and University Libraries will elect its representative(s) from the list provided by the Provost.

-6. Revision.
+6. Revision

 The TTU administration, Faculty Senate, or other academic groups may submit proposals for OP revisions to the PSVP.
 Such proposals for revisions, regardless of their source, shall be reviewed and approved by the Faculty Senate.
 Following this review, the Faculty Senate shall present approved proposals to the faculty for consideration.
-In this process, the voting faculty1 shall be polled for approval or disapproval of the proposals.
-If approved by a majority of those voting, the proposals shall be forwarded by the PSVP to the president for his/her review and approval.
+In this process, the voting faculty\ shall be polled for approval or disapproval of the proposals.
+If approved by a majority of those voting, the proposals shall be forwarded by the PSVP to the President for his/her review and approval.

-1The voting faculty consists of all tenured or tenure-track facutly on full-time appointments who have completed a residence of one year at this university.
+\ The voting faculty consists of all tenured or tenure-track faculty on full-time appointments who have completed a residence of one year at this university.